Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 This fast-growing urban centre is still relatively undiscovered as a tourist destination, but more and more travellers are venturing to the exciting Welsh capital.

 Located in the southwest corner of Wales just a short drive from Cardiff, the Pembrokeshire Coast National Park runs along a coastline riddled with rugged cliffs, superb sandy beaches, rocky coves, and tiny fishing villages.
-There is some spectacular scenery and wonderful coastal walks, including the well-trodden 167-mile (269km) Coast Path.
-Inland, the historic Preseli Hills conceal ancient trade routes, hill forts, standing stones, and burial chambers.
-The tiny islands offshore are inhabited by colonies of puffins, guillemots, razorbills, gannets, and grey seals.
-The area is an activity-lover's paradise, with a choice of hiking, pony trekking, surfing, windsurfing, kayaking, and fishing opportunities.
-The best time to visit is in spring, when wild flowers abound and most ramblers have yet to arrive.
-The town of Pembroke is worth visiting if only for its fearsome castle, which, founded by the Normans, has an intriguing history.
-Just south of the park is the city of St David's, which is actually only a little larger than your average village.
+Visitors will find some spectacular scenery and wonderful coastal walks, including the well-trodden 167-mile (269km) Coast Path.
+Inland, the historic Preseli Hills conceal ancient trade routes, hill forts, standing stones, and burial chambers; tiny islands offshore are inhabited by colonies of puffins, guillemots, razorbills, gannets, and grey seals.
+The area is also an activity-lover's paradise, as there are hiking, pony trekking, surfing, windsurfing, kayaking, and fishing opportunities.
+Just south of the park is the city of St David's, which is actually only a little larger than the average village.
 The cathedral found there is the resting place of St David, the patron Saint of Wales, and during the Middle Ages was one of the most holy places in Britain.
-Two pilgrimages here were equivalent to one to Rome.

 Situated right in the heart of the city, Cardiff Castle is a unique complex of historical buildings incorporating a medieval castle, a Victorian Gothic mansion, and a Norman keep, which in turn was built over a Roman fort.
 Cardiff Castle stands as witness to more than 2,000 years of history.
 Roman soldiers and knights have lived in the castle, and the wealthy Bute family resided in it from early 19th century up until 1947.
 Those who visit Cardiff Castle will be rewarded with opulent rooms, Mediterranean gardens, and Italian and Arabian decor.
-The Essential Ticket includes access to a selection of the lavish Castle Apartments, the Norman Keep, the Battlement Walk, the Wartime Shelters, the Cardiff Castle Museum of the Welsh Soldier, the Interpretation Centre (including a film show), and an audio guide in multiple languages.
-The Premium Ticket offers all this plus a 45-minute guided tour with an expert guide, and access to some additional rooms in the castle.
-People of all ages will enjoy exploring the castle complex.
-As one of the top tourist attractions in Wales, it's definitely worth a visit for anybody in the city with an interest in history.
+The admission ticket includes access to a selection of the lavish Castle Apartments, the Norman Keep, the Battlement Walk, the Wartime Shelters, the Cardiff Castle Museum of the Welsh Soldier, the Interpretation Centre (including a film show), and an audio guide in multiple languages.

 Nicknamed 'The Armadillo', this performing arts centre located in the Cardiff Bay area hosts performances such as operas, ballet and dance recitals, stand-up comedy, and musicals.
 Known as one of the world's iconic performing arts venues, it features a world-class stage and also offers free foyer performances, tours, and exhibitions for visitors to get an overall vision of the best of the arts world in Wales.
-The centre stages all the most popular and famous shows performed in London and all over the world, with classic favourites like Cats, West Side Story, Wicked, and Priscilla Queen of the Desert frequently performed, alongside the best in contemporary Welsh, British, and international entertainment.
-Guided tours of the centre are available, allowing guests to check out the dressing rooms, marvel at the sheer size of the stage, and find out what lies beneath the mystical inscription.
-There is also a wonderful restaurant, a coffee shop, an ice-cream parlour, and some theatre bars to enjoy.
-The theatre is wonderfully accessible for wheelchairs.
-Even if you are not lucky enough to be seeing a show, the Wales Millennium Centre is worth a visit to enjoy the architecture, exhibitions, and free performances.
+The centre stages all the most popular and famous shows performed in London and all over the world, with classic favourites such as Cats, West Side Story, Wicked, and Priscilla Queen of the Desert frequently performed, alongside the best in contemporary Welsh, British, and international entertainment.
+Guided tours of the centre are available, allowing guests to check out the dressing rooms and marvel at the sheer size of the stage.

-The Llandaff Cathedral, located on the western edge of Cardiff, is one of Wales' premier sights, not to be missed by visitors to the Welsh capital.
+The Llandaff Cathedral, located on the western edge of Cardiff, is one of Wales' premier sights and is not to be missed by visitors to the Welsh capital.
 Situated in what used to be the tiny village of Llandaff, the area surrounding the cathedral still retains a village-like feel, with stone-and-timber buildings and narrow and crooked lanes.
-Constructed in the 12th century on the site of an earlier church - of which, a pre-Norman Celtic cross is all that remains - the Llandaff Cathedral boasts some of the greatest medieval art to be found in all of Wales.
+Constructed in the 12th century on the site of an earlier church, the Llandaff Cathedral boasts some of the greatest medieval art to be found in all of Wales.
 Suffering extensive damage during Nazi bomb raids in World War II, the cathedral was restored and received two modern additions: the Welsh Regiment Chapel, and the striking Jacob Epstein sculpture Christ in Majesty.
-The sculpture, made of aluminium and suspended from a concrete arch that dominates the cathedral's nave divides opinion between those who find it arresting and those who find it garish and out of place.
-Head to the Llandaff Cathedral and see the interesting work for yourself, before relaxing in the tranquil public gardens that surround this significant religious site.
+The sculpture, made of aluminium and suspended from a concrete arch that dominates the cathedral's nave, divides opinion between those who find it arresting and those who find it garish and out of place.

-Springtime (March to May) is a popular time to travel to Cardiff, with mild weather and plenty of flowers to enjoy, though sporadic rain and wind is always possible.
+Springtime (March to May) is a popular time to travel to Cardiff, as visitors will find mild weather and plenty of flowers to enjoy, though sporadic rain and wind is always possible.
 Summer, between June and August, is by far the best time to visit Cardiff, as the weather is at its best and many of the city's most popular events and festivals are held over this period.

 The variety of restaurants in Cardiff has steadily increased with the burgeoning local food culture.
 Featuring a wealth of independent eateries, diners can choose from an abundance of good quality international fare, fusion, fine-dining, and Welsh cuisine.

 There are a number of good restaurants to visit in Cardiff and many celebrate classic Welsh dishes.
-Try the famous Welsh rarebit, a decadent bread and cheese sauce dish; Shepherd's Pie; or Welsh Glamorgan vegetarian sausage.
+Tourists should try the famous Welsh rarebit, a decadent bread and cheese sauce dish; Shepherd's Pie; or Welsh Glamorgan vegetarian sausage.

 The city boasts some atmospheric old pubs, which are the highlight for many visitors.
-Be sure to try the Goat Major, near Cardiff Castle, which opened in 1813; the Old Arcade, a world-famous rugby pub opened in 1844; and the Rummer Inn, opened in about 1813, which is rumoured to have a resident ghost in the cellar.
+Visitors should be sure to try the Old Arcade, a world-famous rugby pub opened in 1844; and the Rummer Inn, opened in about 1813, which is rumoured to have a resident ghost in the cellar.

 Mermaid Quay in Cardiff Harbour and the Brewery Quarter offer the biggest range of dining options, and tourists eating out in Cardiff will have no difficulty finding something they enjoy.
 Wales also has a number of wineries, distilleries, breweries and tea plantations.